 The documents required for submission include:

 Transcripts.
-Official college and/or university transcript attesting to the receipt of a bachelor’s degree or equivalent from a regionally accredited college/university or a listed international institution and your cumulative undergraduate Grade Point Average (GPA).
+Official college and/or university transcript attesting to the receipt of a bachelor’s degree in Accounting or equivalent from a regionally accredited college/university or a listed international institution and your cumulative undergraduate Grade Point Average (GPA).

 If the applicant has an AACSB-school Bachelor degree with a major in Accounting then he/she must have a minimum overall GPA of 2.5 or an acceptable GMAT score.
 Please, see additional requirements for international students.

 Statement of Purpose.
 The statement of purpose is an essay where applicants have the opportunity to express why they wish to pursue graduate studies in business and the desired career path.
 The Admissions Committee in the School of Business asks of all applicants to be thoughtful and succinct when writing the statement of purpose.
 Applicants are welcome to include, if applicable, a detailed description of the applicant’s business or management experience, preferably in positions of significant or increasing responsibility.

 Admission Interview.
 The Admissions Committee may require an interview.

 Sufficient Undergraduate Preparation.
 Adequate undergraduate preparation in the required disciplines is noted below: